MalcolmorianVII/Core-Bioinfo/README.md

     c.
 In the process scope `seqbox`, `artic` and `pangolin` processes should have conda variables point to the correct paths as reflected on the local system.
 These are paths that are displayed by conda env list e.g /home/bkutambe/miniconda3/envs/artic_new10

 **Note:** The artic_covid_medaka.py has code to get the barcodes from the seqtracker rather than entering them manually.
-This script should be used when running the artic pipeline.The seqtracker should be in a csv format and have an env variable refering to it in the nextflow.config file.
+This script should be used when running the artic pipeline.The seqtracker should be in a csv format and have an env variable refering to it in the nextflow.config file.Modify the variables `root_dir` and `primer_scheme_directory` to point to the correct paths on the local system e.g. `root_dir = 'path/to/minion_runs'` and `primer_scheme_directory = 'path/to/primer-schemes'`

 ## Running the pipeline